hinnazeejah/tanner/ml_dataset/README.md

 *Real-Time Processing & Efficiency*: To ensure that the ML model can handle real-time traffic efficiently, optimizations such as model compression or the use of more lightweight models could be explored.
 Integrating the model with TANNER’s existing caching mechanisms could also reduce the computational load and improve response times.

 *Continuous Learning & Adaptation*: One of the strengths of ML models is their ability to learn from new data.
 Future work could focus on implementing a pipeline that allows the Random Forest model to be retrained periodically with new attack data, ensuring that it remains up-to-date with the latest threat patterns.
 Also, we could try out a hybrid approach combining both regex-based and ML-based detection could be explored to leverage the strengths of both methods.

+*Neural Network Approaches*: Transformer-based neural networks, known for their ability to capture complex patterns in sequential data, could be employed to further improve detection accuracy.
+These models, particularly those fine-tuned for cybersecurity, could be integrated into TANNER for more sophisticated threat analysis.

+*Ensemble Learning*: Combining the Random Forest model with other models, including neural networks, through ensemble learning could lead to even higher detection rates.
+By leveraging the strengths of multiple algorithms, TANNER could achieve a more robust and adaptable defense against evolving web threats.

 **External Datasets Used**